superhu4/bibledelight/content/plans/ntmonth.md

 ## Features

 - By reading the entire New Testament in one month, one comprehensively traces the various New Testament themes.
-- This plan gives careful thought the sequence of readings (see below).
+- This plan gives careful thought the sequence of readings (see above).

 ## My Thoughts